galaxyproject/galaxykubeman-helm/README.md

 ## Creating a GKE cluster and deploying dependencies

-Start by launching a GKE cluster, then install the dependencies chart that deploys necessary operators, and then create persistent disks.
+Start by launching a GKE cluster, then install the Galaxy dependencies chart that deploys necessary operators, as well as create persistent disks.

 ```console
 gcloud container clusters create example-gke-cluster --cluster-version="1.30" --no-enable-autorepair --disk-size=200 --num-nodes=1 --machine-type=e2-standard-16 --zone "us-east1-b"